jacobgil/jacobgil.github.io/_posts/2018-03-31-hallucinating-faces-dlib-pytorch.md

 [Here is the github repository](https://github.com/jacobgil/dlib_facedetector_pytorch) with all the code for this post.

-Scroll  to the end if you just want to see images :-)
+Scroll  to the end if you just want to see images.

 ---